mosajjal/binary-tools/README.md

 ```

-# Custom Architectures

-URL shortner for custom architectures have been disabled temporarily due to malicious use.
-It will be available again soon :)

 # What is it for

 * Testing the tools before searching for them in your package manager (yum, apt, pacman)